You don't have to have your camera in hand to look at the world in a different way. (Photo: Robert Bejil [CC BY 2.0]/Flickr)

 The camera is the tool with which you capture your vision of the world, but it's your vision of the world that makes your photographs something special.
-So, practicing photography without your camera is just as practicing important as with it.
-This way, you're exercising your skills at spotting photographs in the first place, and without the added pressure of actually capturing the scene, you're free to let your imagination hit full speed.
+So, practicing photography without your camera is just as important as practicing with it.
+This way, you're exercising your skills at spotting photographs in the first place, and without the added pressure of capturing the scene, you're free to let your imagination hit full speed.
 Here are eight ways to improve your photography without your camera.

 Photo: Matt MacGillivray/Flickr